-Like any low-dropout regulator, external capacitors are required to assure stability.
-These capacitors must be correctly selected for proper performance.
+Like any low-dropout regulator, external capacitors are required to assure stability. these capacitors must be correctly selected for proper performance.

-INPUT CAPACITOR: An input capacitor of at least $10\mu F$ is required.
-Ceramic Ceramic, Tantalum, or Electrolytic capacitors may be used, and capacitance may be increased without limit
+INPUT CAPACITOR: An input capacitor of at least 10μF is required.
+Ceramic or Tantalum may be used, and capacitance may be increased without limit